mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 If I sit down and really do zazen, then you believe concentration is the purpose of zazen.
 But I don’t think this is the purpose of zazen.
 The purpose of zazen is not to concentrate on breath, not to think something, not to keep out something, not to escape from, not to have a daydream, not to count the breaths.

 If so – is zazen just to sit down without doing anything?
 No, it doesn’t mean that.
 Because we already have karmic life, so-called karmic “monkey mind.”
 So we have to accept this, and *positively* we have to take care of it.
 That’s why we say, “Why don’t you take care of your breath.”
 And then, when you take care of your breath, so-called concentration, with wholeheartedness, there is [the] *big world* absolutely unfolded – beyond the name of concentration, the name of zazen, the name of practicer.
-That is, Dogen Zenji says, the total manifestation of the whole world.
+That is, Dōgen Zenji says, the total manifestation of the whole world.
 Huge.

 That is teaching coming from your back.
 This is teaching coming from a *powerless power* [that] you can get from your practice.
 Behind the effort, there is a great power.
 Effort is not something [where] you can create power to teach or to understand behind this effort. *Behind the effort* means the world unfolded totally, beyond the name of concentration, the name of practicer, the name of stinkiness – whatever you say, it doesn’t hit the mark.
 Anyway, take off any [of these] clothes.
 And then what’s left?
 Nothing to say.